u2pitchjami/beets_manuel/README.md

 # Beets_manuel

-The purpose of this script is to to easily and quickly perform some commands in beets
+The purpose of this script is to easily and quickly perform some commands in beets

 [Beets](https://beets.io/) is the media library management system for obsessive music geeks.